awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_03_batch_mpi.md

 2018-11-27 15:50:53: ip host: 10.0.0.227
 2018-11-27 15:50:53: Compiling...
 2018-11-27 15:50:53: Running...
-2018-11-27 15:50:53: Hello I'm a compute note!
+2018-11-27 15:50:53: Hello I'm a compute node!
 I let the main node orchestrate the mpi execution!
 ```

 We can now confirm that the job completed successfully: